ghaith-0/assignment/README.md

 ## Development server

-- Created using Angulatr 16
+- Created using Angular 16

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.